yiwen101/AllocAvenger/README.md

 - This estimated value contributes to the total loss calculation.
 - The allocator has been designed to store this loss information, especially since it's aware of which advertisement job has been assigned to which moderator.

+## Updates as of 00:30, Sep 9: New Features and Progress

+**1. Allocating Algorithm Enhanced**:
+- Moderator's work limit and market match works as intended

 ### Challenges Faced

 Due to the ambiguous nature of the provided data and problem statement, we faced a few challenges: